 80-100 Word Objectives Overview

 The CALIPSO satellite provides a wealth of information on the Earth’s atmosphere that allows researchers to examine aerosols, such as dust, smoke, or pollution, in the sky from all over the world.
-However, the current program used to read CALIPSO data is written in a proprietary language that is not easily open to change and lacks database sharing.
+However, the current program used to read CALIPSO data is written in a proprietary language that is not easily adaptable and lacks database sharing.
 This project intends to address these issues by developing a new tool that is open source and allows researchers to save and share their CALIPSO findings.

 Abstract

-The CALISPO satellite (Cloud-Aerosol Lidar and Infrafred Pathfinder Satellite Observation) is a NASA earth observation that analyzes aerosol particles suspended in the Earth’s atmosphere.
-Researchers use CALIPSO data to track the aerosol’s global distribution, dispersion and source.
-However, researchers have a hard time tracking specific airborne objects as the current visualization tool that reads CALIPSO data lacks the feature to highlight unique aerosols and has not method of sharing aerosol data.
-This tool is written in a propriety language, which prevents users from making the necessary adjustments.
+The CALIPSO satellite (Cloud-Aerosol Lidar and Infrared Pathfinder Satellite Observation) is a NASA Earth observation that analyzes aerosol particles suspended in the Earth’s atmosphere.
+Researchers use CALIPSO data to track an aerosol’s global distribution, dispersion and source.
+However, researchers have a hard time tracking specific airborne objects as the current visualization tool that reads CALIPSO data lacks the feature to highlight unique aerosols and has no method of sharing aerosol data.
+The original CALIPSO visualization program was written in a propriety language, which prevents users from making the necessary adjustments.
 To rectify these issues, a NASA DEVELOP team created a new visualization tool written in Python that is open source and displays CALIPSO data.
-For this summer term, another DEVELOP team implemented new features that will help scientists track aerosols and share this data with each other.
-These additional features will allow scientists to more easily identify the source of the aerosol and its impact on the Earth.
+For this summer term, our team implemented new features that will help scientists track aerosols and share this data with each other.
+These additional features will allow scientists to more easily identify the sources of aerosols and their impact on the Earth.

 Community Concerns

-The current CALISPO visualization tool is not easily configurable or adaptable
+The current CALIPSO visualization tool is not easily configurable or adaptable

-The CALIPSO science team lacks a method for storing and sharing specific features of CALISPO imagery
+The CALIPSO science team lacks a method for storing and sharing specific features of CALIPSO imagery

 Current Management Practices & Policies